alisabrigok/tcmb-exchange-rates/README.md

 Frankly, the idea of developing a simple package of mine was beginning to evolve something bigger in order to provide more features, and that was happenning without a proper plan.
 I decided to release the package in order to not to lose the quality of the code as soon as it hit me.
 The codes can be refactored more and the project can be enhanced with more features.
 But that's it for now.
 If you've used it and liked it, thank you.

-##Acknowledgments
+## Acknowledgments

 - I'd like to thank my cats; Fındık and Minnak.
-Thanks guys♥.
+Thanks guys♥. git

-##License
+## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/alisabrigok/tcmb-exchange-rates/blob/master/LICENSE) file for details.